mmontone/ten/README.md

 - `:package`: The package in which to compile and export the template.
 By default, templates are compiled and exported in `TEN-TEMPLATES` package.
 - `:escape-html`: Whether to escape html in output tags.
 Default is T.

-## ASDF
+## Templates compilation

+For manually compiling templates, use `ten:compile-template` function.

+But more useful is to include them in the ASDF system definition of your project.

-To compile the templates, use `:ten-template` in the project's ASDF system definition:
+Use `:ten-template` in the project's ASDF system definition:

 ```lisp
 (:ten-template "filename")
 ```

 The default file extension is "ten", but another can be specified via the `:filename-extension` option; and the template package can be specified with the `:package` option.
 Look at [ten.examples ASDF system](https://github.com/mmontone/ten/blob/master/ten.examples.asd) for an example.

-For manually compiling templates, use `ten:compile-template` function.
+Templates are compiled into functions and exported in the indicated package.
+The default package is `ten-templates`, but that can be changed from either the ASDF system definition, the `ten:compile-template` parameters, or the `{% template %}` options.

 ## Inheritance